Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 ### <b>*E-Mail Marketing*</b>
 When users sign up they need to provide an e-mail address and when they do they will receive a 'welcome e-mail' thanking them for signing up.
 The e-mail will be stored for future marketing campaigns, and also is used to send a confirmation e-mail when they place an order with their order details and order number.
-Currently, the e-maisl come from a personal account of mine that was used in testing.
-In the real workd this would be an e-mail set up from the store, rather then a personal account.
+Currently, the e-mails come from a personal account of mine that was used in testing.
+In the real world this would be an e-mail set up from the store, rather then a personal account.

 ### <b>*Social Media*</b>
 As part of the project and to maximise reach to the store owners audience, social media sites such as Facebook would be employed.
-This would allow the site owner to interact with customer directly and would over time, build up more content for customers to browse through.
+This would allow the site owner to interact with customers directly and would over time, build up more content for customers to browse through.
 Below is a wireframe of what the page would look like.
 There would also be further pages set up on other social media sites, such as Instagram, Twitter and Tik Tok.

 <img src="media/images/social_media1.png">
 <img src="media/images/social_media2.png">